 As mentioned, phishing is the practice of sending fraudulent emails that look and read like legitimate emails.
 The goal of a phishing attack is to steal sensitive information such as passwords or bank account/credit card information.
 To protect from a successful phishing attempt, there are various softwares that filter malicious emails; but it is always best practice to confirm with the alleged sender that the email is legitimate prior to clicking on a link or attachment.

 Ransomware is malicious software that an attacker installs on a device with the intent to extort money by blocking access to files or data until a ransom is paid.
 And once paid, there is no guarantee that files or data will be returned or restored.
+Ransomware forensics is required to discover how the breach occurred and how to prevent it from happening again.

 Malware is a malicious software installed on a device that allows an unauthorized user access to the device for the purpose of causing damage to the device.
 There are a wide variety of malware that exists, including computer viruses, worms, Trojan horses, ransomware, spyware, adware, rogue software, wiper, and scareware.